madeesha/bua/README.md

 | bua-warm-indexes           | Warm the indexes of specific tables                        | WarmIndexes           |
 | bua-warm-statistics         | Warm the statistics of all tables                         | WarmStatistics        |
 | bua-warming                | Force read from S3 to EBS for an RDS instance              | Warming               |

-## Execution and Monitoring

-### BEWARE, WARNING

-**IT IS NOT A GOOD IDEA TO RUN THE PROFILING STEP FUNCTION TWICE FOR THE SAME RUN DATE**

-The reason is it takes a while to delete the old records and the lambda often times out trying.
-If you need to then manually delete the old records first and then run it.

-**IT IS IMPORTANT THAT THE SAME RUN DATE IS USED FOR ALL STEP FUNCTIONS**

-If you do not then chances are the correct data will not be found by subsequent step functions.
-If you need to re-run steps after an automated run fails, then ensure you use the same run date for the manual steps as was used for the automated run.

 ## Step Functions